What is the ISO 22000:2018 Food Safety Management System?

 What are the key requirements for obtaining ISO 22000:2018 Food Safety Management System?

-- Context of the Organization: Identify internal and external issues relevant to the organization's purpose and its ability to achieve the intended food safety outcomes.
+The key requirements for obtaining ISO 22000:2018 Food Safety Management System (FSMS) certification include:- Context of the Organization: Identify internal and external issues relevant to the organization's purpose and its ability to achieve the intended food safety outcomes.
 Consider legal, technological, competitive, market, cultural, social, and economic environments.

 - Leadership and Commitment: Top management must demonstrate leadership and commitment by establishing a food safety policy, ensuring the integration of FSMS requirements into the organization’s business processes, and promoting continual improvement.